TestJavaDev/java-resources/docs/4_algorithms/15_Cyclic Sort.md

 {% endhighlight %}

-Time complexity#
+## Time complexity
-The time complexity of the above algorithm is O(n)O(n).
+The time complexity of the above algorithm is O(n).
 In the while loop, although we are not incrementing the index i when swapping the numbers, this will result in more than n iterations of the loop, but in the worst-case scenario, the while loop will swap a total of n-1 numbers and once a number is at its correct index, we will move on to the next number by incrementing i.
-In the end, we iterate the input array again to find the first number missing from its index, so overall, our algorithm will take O(n) + O(n-1) + O(n)O(n)+O(n−1)+O(n) which is asymptotically equivalent to O(n)O(n).
+In the end, we iterate the input array again to find the first number missing from its index, so overall, our algorithm will take O(n) + O(n-1)  which is asymptotically equivalent to O(n).

-Space complexity#
+## Space complexity
-The algorithm runs in constant space O(1)O(1).
+The algorithm runs in constant space O(1).

 ## Find all Missing Numbers

-Problem Statement#
+## Problem Statement
 We are given an unsorted array containing numbers taken from the range 1 to ‘n’.
 The array can have duplicates, which means some numbers will be missing.
 Find all those missing numbers.

 Example 1: